Each client has their own tools, strategies, and campaigns.

 How to Organize Client Campaigns (Ahead of Time)

 So I put together a simple little spreadsheet to help keep things straight.
-The key when managing multiple clients is in quickly figuring out where you left off.
-In other words, using good documentation (boooooring) to minimize those ‘switching costs’ as much as possible.
+The key when managing multiple clients is to quickly figure out where you left off.
+In other words, using good documentation in order to minimize those ‘switching costs’ as much as possible.